 AMY GOODMAN: Anti-national became anti-bomb.
 Anti-nuclear bomb was anti-national.

-NERMEEN SHAIKH: Arundhati, in the first part of our interview, you talked about the era that we know is coming to an end.
+NERMEEN SHAIKH: And, Arundhati, in the first part of our interview, you talked about the era that we know is coming to an end.
 So could you explain what you mean by that and the significance of this collection coming out in that moment?

-NERMEEN SHAIKH: Coinciding with -
+NERMEEN SHAIKH: Coinciding with, yeah.

 AMY GOODMAN: Going extinct.

-ARUNDHATI ROY: It’s just—I have no words to even begin to address the ridiculousness of this.
-Of course, Iran has been a country that has historically stood against the U.S. Because I mean, in 1953, its democratic government was overthrown by the–in a coup by the CIA.
-But to destroy one of the last countries which is standing in that region, to accuse it of having nuclear weapons when Israel has hundreds of nuclear weapons which no one is supposed to talk about–Iran, the Persians, are just not going to be pushed over in this way.
+ARUNDHATI ROY: I mean, it’s just—I have no words—I have no words to even begin to address the ridiculousness of this, you know?
+I mean, of course, Iran has been a country that has historically stood against the U.S., because, I mean, in 1953, its democratic government was overthrown by the—I mean, in a coup by the CIA.
+But to destroy one of the last countries which is standing in that region, to accuse it of having nuclear weapons, when Israel has hundreds of nuclear weapons, which no one is supposed to talk about—I mean, Iran, the Persians, are just not going to be pushed over in this way.
 It is going to result in a kind of disaster that I don’t think anybody can even imagine.

 AMY GOODMAN: Arundhati Roy, we want to thank you so much for spending this time.
-Arundhati Roy, the great writer whose brand-new book, over 1,000 pages of essays over more than two decades–the last two decades–My Seditious Heart will be out.
-She is author of The God of Small Things as well as The Ministry of Utmost Happiness and a number of collection of essays.
+Arundhati Roy, the great writer, whose brand-new book, over a thousand pages of essays over more than two decades, the last two decades, My Seditious Heart, will be out.
+And she is author of The God of Small Things, as well as The Ministry of Utmost Happiness and a number of collection of essays.
 Thank you so much for being with us.